 BCTV — Brooklyn College Television Center

-With a footprint of 2200 square feet Studio B remains the heart of the TV Center.
-At 2,200 square feet with a 14-foot lighting grid, the studio is large enough to encompass many modern features, such as an ETC lighting control and dimming system for more than 100 lighting instruments, full black travelers, two projection cycs, and and a green screen for special effects.
-Productions either stream live or record to our EVO server, BlackMagic Hyperdecks on SSDs, Sony Optical discs, or AJA KiPro Drives.
-Jibs, dollies, camera stabilizers, and sliders can all be employed to enhance production along with scenic and lighting.
+With a footprint of 2200 square feet Studio B remains the heart of the facility.
+Recently renovated, the studio is equipped with a 14 foot lighting grid, ETC lighting control/dimming system for over 100 instruments as well as full black travelers, two projection cycs and a green screen for special effects.
+Productions are able to stream live or record to our server or portable drives.
+Jibs, dollies, camera stabilizers and sliders can all be employed to enhance production along with scenic and lighting.